titpetric/exp/cmd/go-fsck/README.md

 implementation and the tests is local - does not need other symbols in the package scope.
 This also means it can be moved out to it's own package and make other code have local behaviour.

+This is in effect a black box test, if there is no shared package scope.
+Test utilities are a common coupling that belongs in a separate package.

 - The tool implements --save, but two different models emerge, this tool is aimed for DDD schema, mainly grouping by structs.
 Packages that